Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Tight Analysis

-Next, to explicitly characterize the iterates, we construct a specific initialization by aligning $(x_0, y_0, z_0)$ with an eigenvector of $\bm{I}+\bm{M_2}$ corresponding to the eigenvalue $\lambda_2$. \begin{lemma} Suppose that \emph{Perturbed Smoothed GDA} is initialized at
+Next, to explicitly characterize the iterates, we choose $(x^0, y^0, z^0)$ so that its direction aligns with an eigenvector of $\bm{I}+\bm{M_2}$ corresponding to the eigenvalue $\lambda_2$. \begin{lemma} Suppose that \emph{Perturbed Smoothed GDA} is initialized at

-Then, for all $t\in\mathbb N$, the iterates satisfy $x_t\in[0,\frac{r_yD_{\cY}}{b}]$ and $y_t\in [0, D_{\cY}]$.
+Then, for all $t\in\mathbb N$, the iterates satisfy $x^t\in[0,\frac{r_yD_{\cY}}{b}]$ and $y^t\in [0, D_{\cY}]$.
 Moreover, we have

 \end{lemma} The proof of \cref{gs-psgda-tight} is given in \cref{sec:ite}.
 With \cref{lemma:lamb-order-2,gs-psgda-tight}, we can prove \cref{thm:tight-psgda}~(i).
 Because the argument is almost the same as the proof of \cref{thm:tight-alter}~(i), we defer the details to \cref{app:pf-tight-psgda-gs}.